Report a question

 34 / 100

-(R) The associativity property holds for addition in rational numbers because the grouping of numbers does not affect the sum.
+(R) The associativity property holds for addition because grouping of numbers does not affect the sum.

 35 / 100